jackyho112/area-deprivation-data-pipelines/README.md

 **Cargo table -**

-From joining the cargo description, hazmat, hazmat class, and tariff datasets.
+From joining the cargo description, hazmat, hazmat class, tariff, and HTS datasets.
 Each row in each dataset describes a cargo in a shipment.

 ![cargo table schema](imgs/cargo-table-schema.png)